May 27, 2026

 Kaitlin shares what labour looked like for her: blood draws, spontaneous preterm labour, low-dose misoprostol when it stalled, and an epidural experience that doesn’t go the way anyone hopes.
 When her lab values shift into HELLP syndrome territory and her baby shows signs of distress, the team recommends a time-sensitive C-section.
 Kaitlin describes the fear, the relief, and the small, grounding moments that still break through, including meeting her baby and finding calm together even in the operating room.

-The story keeps going after birth, because her hardest stretch is postpartum: the intensive care unit (ICU) is a part of their story.
+The story keeps going after birth, because her hardest stretch is postpartum: the intensive care unit (ICU).
 In this part of the story, we hear about magnesium drip side effects, swelling and slowed recovery, and then the whiplash of going home to the newborn feeding cycle.
 We also get practical and honest about breastfeeding challenges, including thrush versus vasospasm pain, and what helped her keep going.
 Kaitlin closes with the long view: follow-up care after preeclampsia and HELLP syndrome, future pregnancy risk, and why self-advocacy matters long after discharge.

-Subscribe for more Swiss birth stories, share this with someone who needs it, and leave a rating and review to help more parents in Switzerland and beyond find the show.
+Subscribe for more Swiss Birth Stories, Write a review, and share this podcast to help more parents in Switzerland and beyond find the show.

 Books: